 This of course left us with plastic as the alternative for creating a moisture barrier layer

 We thought long and hard before adding a plastic layer to the fruit’s packaging.
 We spoke to experts from the R&D department of plastics manufacturers, and NGOs in the business of recycling, and decided to use HDPE as a barrier layer.
 If you saw our quick guide to recycling you would notice that HDPE is one of the better plastics that can be used today.
 It recycles very well, and becomes more re-usable the higher the thickness of the material used.

 We have used 400 gauge HDPE as the primary package for the fruit that’s a detergent – it keeps moisture away from the fruit, and is very recycle-friendly.

 We also have a layer of corrugated paper over the HDPE – it acts as a second barrier, and helps us print necessaries – like how to use the fruit that’s a detergent, and where we work, in case you want to drop in and say hello.

 We are looking for ways to make the fruit that is a detergent even more awesome.

-Do you have any other ideas or experiences that could help us reduce / replace our plastic and Calcium carbonate with?
+Do you have any other ideas or experiences that could help us reduce / replace our plastic with?

 All ideas are welcome – and every one, however kooky, will be explored.